TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-04-30-microsoft-explore-program-interview.md

 ---
 ![David Mimno LDA topic modelling](/assets/images/posts/microsoft-picture.jpg)

-Last week, I had the privilege of spending three days with Microsoft interviewing as a candidate for their Explorer program.
+Last fall, I had the privilege of spending three days with Microsoft interviewing as a candidate for their Explorer program.
 The Microsoft Explorer program is a 12-week paid summer internship where interns can explore software engineering at Microsoft in their freshman or sophomore years.
 Groups of two to three interns are assigned a team and an impactful summer project.

 I was initially invited to a phone interview which was mostly behavioral questions.
 The interview went well and it took the form of a conversation more than a formal 20-questions type of interview.
 I really enjoyed this.
 A few days after this, I received an email from my recruiter saying I was moving on to the final round of interviews.
 I did not see this email because it was being automatically routed to my spam folder in my inbox.
 It was not until roughly two weeks before my interview that I found out I had been accepted to the next round of in-person interviews in Seatle.
 The interviewing process was a little vague because it wasn’t supposed to be 100% technical nor 100% behavioral.
 The intent of this article is to aid future Explorer candidates in better understanding what the on-site interviews are like and, most importantly, how to prepare for them.